virtuozzo/cloudscripting-docs/docs/reference/events.md

         - `notify`- send alert notification to user email
         - `reminderPeriod` - resending period of notification

-Jelastic will send an alert to Cloud Scripting system when appropriate trigger is be executed.
+Jelastic will send an alert to the Cloud Scripting system when appropriate trigger is being executed.
 Therefore, event `onAlert` is an ability to subscribe to alert notifications and execute *custom actions*.

 **Event Placeholders:**